pzhang87/d3bot_mk3/README.md

 * figure out how to better work with Mediawiki search. 'first result' often sucks, and sometimes we get 0 results from the MW search.
 * fully migrate to ES6
-* find a decent promise library so we can refactor commands
 * deploy d3bot to an actual hosting platform so it has uptime

 ## ideas: